-Now that covid-19 vaccines have been developed and distribution to the most vulnerable in our community has begun, will we see a return to pre-covid-19 days in the way law firms operate during 2021?
+Now that covid-19 vaccines have been developed and distributed in our community, will we see a return to pre-covid-19 days in the way law firms operate during 2021?

 Most firms dealt remarkably well in both the first and second lockdown, many taking advantage of the government funding schemes and furloughing staff; and found that fee earners could actually work effectively from home.

 There were, of course, some negatives: higher professional indemnity (PI) premiums for most firms and a wave of redundancies for good quality non-fee-earners, as well as for some in senior positions such as chief executive officers (CEOs), marketing and business development managers.

 We are still facing uncertain times and although, for many firms, the turnover has dropped - so have the overheads and costs, making many firms more profitable than before the pandemic.
 The end of 2020 could not have arrived sooner for most people, but the changing face of the way legal services will be delivered in the next few years should not come as a shock to firms and their clients.